boyski/pmaudit/README.md

 file we can pass it to "make" or similar to create a complete dependency graph resulting in more reliable and/or parallelizable builds.
 There are many existing solutions to this but most are language-specific e.g. the gcc -M option.
-File-level auditing is language-agnostic.
+File-level auditing has the benefit of being language-agnostic.

 ## What Could Go Wrong?

 Are there flaws in this system?
 Because of its radical simplicity and lack of ambition there isn't much room for bugs but plenty of limitations.
-In general, auditing the entire build from the top as a black box is fairly robust as long as your filesystem updates atimes and you have the required permissions.
+In general, auditing the entire build from the top as a black box is fairly robust as long as your filesystem is configured to update atimes and you have the required permissions.
 Auditing on a per-recipe basis can be more finicky.

 Here are some concerns I can think of: